 Sometimes drastic changes are the most necessary ones required to alter our lives for the better.
-Although, making decisions that will indefinitely change your heart, future and mentality are never straightforward or for the faint of heart.
-They will not be effortless.
-They require sacrifice and courage.
+Although making decisions that will indefinitely change your heart, the future and mentality are never straightforward or for the faint of heart.
+They will not be effortless to make lasting changes and improvements.
+They require sacrifice, courage, and risk-taking.
 And they result in emotional growing pains and mental stretch marks.

 When I was younger, it felt like my life was falling apart before it even began.
 I was working multiple jobs, dropping out of college, and watching my mother slowly kill herself.

 I was living in my boyfriend’s basement and confused about every aspect of who I was and what I needed out of this planet.
 Feeling predominantly exhausted, drained, and on the verge of hopelessness, in a constant search for more fulfillment than the everyday rat race of first world life; I chose to leave.
 It had always been a dream in the back of my mind to visit Nepal.